Amersham Methodist Circuit Prayer Cycle

 Those who are bereaved.

 All who work in the medical and healing professions.
+Especially at this time for those working in the Ukraine and the Middle East.
 For carers in nursing homes and in the community.

 Churches: Deanway United Church and Gerrards Cross